 NOTE 3: The communication history may include timestamps of communication events and position-related information.
 Examples of such information are the positions of UEs and of radio base stations associated with communication events.
 Communication events include instances when the required QoS is not met.

-The 5G system shall support different levels of granularity for QoS monitoring (e.g. per flow or set of flows).
+The 5G system shall support different levels of granularity for QoS monitoring (e.g. per flow or set of flows) in one UE or among multiple sessions in multiple UEs..

 The 5G system shall be able to provide event notification upon detecting an error that the negotiated QoS level cannot be met/guaranteed.